Abstract State of ClaferMoo Visualizer

 The visualizer can be in one of four states:

-The visualizer also provides three main views: graph
+The visualizer also provides three main views: graph,

-, which are always opened
+table, and analysis, which are always opened

 in any state.